YunhanZou/TSP/README.md

 python code/Main.py --inst DATA/Cincinnati.tsp --alg LS1 --time 100 -seed 12345
 ```

-## Data
+## Input
-All original data stored in DATA folder
+All original data stored in 'DATA' folder

-## Input matrix
-Stored as csv file in input folder.
-(No need to read file when computing, only stored for plotting simplicity)

 ## Output
+All solution and trace files are stored in 'output' folder.
 ### Solution files
 File name: `<instance>_<method>_<cutoff>[_<random_seed>].sol` <br />
 random_seed is only applicable when the method of choice is local search, i.e. LS1 or LS2 <br />